[Previous page From 1700-1800] [You are now on a page filed as: Timelines - From 1600-1700] [Next page Timelines - From 1500-1600]

 1614: Dutch establish colony of New Amsterdam (later New York).

 1614: Netherlands: Amsterdam merchant Isaac Lemaire founds a company called The Australian Company, or Southern Company, with ideas being "to discover great and rich Countries, where they (the company) might lade their ships with rich wares and merchandise."
 Lemaire had read on Quiros and felt sure Quiros had found a great southern continent.
 There followed a two-ship expedition led by Willem Cornelisz Schouten and assisted by Jacob Lemaire's son, Jacob, acting as a merchant.
 The ships (Hoorn and Eendracht) were forbidden by charter from using existing Dutch ports.
 They sailed south of the Straits of Magellan into the Lemaire Channel, naming Staten Island (Estados Island).
 Oddly, this island later appeared on maps as part of the Great Southland.
 (Three years later, two Spanish ships under brother Bartolome and Gonzalo de Nodal sailed the same route.)
-But Schouten sailed too far north as he crossed the Pacific, though he ended safely at Ternate, where there were werangles about taking cargo.
+But Schouten sailed too far north as he crossed the Pacific, though he ended safely at Ternate, where there were wrangles about taking cargo.
 Isaac Lemaire lost out badly on his investment.
 (Estensen, Discovery, pp. 124-125.)

 1613: Since 1557, Manuel Godinho de Eredia, the Eurasian son of a Portuguese hidalgo and a Bugis princess, writes three major works on regional conditions around "the Indies", though he mistakenly believed that Marco Polo had described a visit to large lands south of Java, so Eredia promoted the idea of explorations of terra australis.